Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 • Location: Southern Iceland (63.98°N, 19.70°W).

-• Details: Called the “Gateway to Hell”.
-Mixed eruptions (explosive and effusive).
+• Details: Often nicknamed the “Gateway to Hell”.
+It produces mixed eruptions — both explosive and effusive.

 • Grímsvötn